decyphertek-io/decyphertek/docs/products/gcp-opnsense-instructions.md

       - Description: Allow VPN clients to access LAN ( OR VPN Internet Access )
       - Save & Apply Changes

-* Enable NAT for VPN clients
+* Optional: Enable NAT for VPN clients ( If Previous rule set to any and not LAN )

 * Export Client Config:
    - VPN > OpenVPN > Client Export